mark-ruddy/catsploit/README.md

 Contributing to Catsploit is very flexible, check the current open issues to work on.
 Feel free to open a new issue for an enhancement and work on the PR from there.

 Github Actions CI/CD will run the automated unit/integration tests against your PR code.
 Set your code editor to automatically format your code with [rustfmt](https://github.com/rust-lang/rustfmt) for consistent formatting within catsploit.

-And join the discord to discuss catsploit! https://discord.gg/J3Mj8ZG2bq

 ## Code Structure
 - The `catsploit` directory contains only the code to create the CLI app, such as the user input loop and dealing with setting module options. `catsploit` interacts with the `catsploit_lib` library